Solace & More

 DayNew is a grief support platform created by two widows who understood that loss brings both emotional pain and practical overwhelm.
 The app blends task management, emotional reflection, and community connection.

-• Organize Tasks: Personalized checklists for bills, insurance, and legal follow-ups.
+• Organize Tasks: Personalised checklists for bills, insurance, and legal follow-ups.

 • Process Emotions: Journaling prompts, goal setting, and access to expert content.